audy/wrapperer/readme.md

 # WrappereR

-WrappereR is a universal wrapper for command-line programs for R. Instead of creating individual R wrappers for command-line programs, you can use WrappereR.
+WrappereR is a universal wrapper for command line programs for R. Instead of creating individual R wrappers for command line programs, you can use WrappereR to wrap literally any command line executable.

 ## Examples